Baiju Bawra: Gwalior-Chanderi legend

-Gradually, Baiju became famous, and was invited to the court of the Raja of Chanderi.
-In Chanderi, Baiju's adopted son Gopal also became famous.
-Gopal married his disciple Prabha, and the couple had a daughter named Meera.
-Around this time, Raja Man Singh Tomar invited him to Gwalior, where he reached the height of his fame.
-The queen of Gwalior, Rani Mriganayani, also became his disciple.
+Gradually, Baiju become famous in Gwalior and invited by the Raja of Chanderi to join his court as musician.
+In Chanderi, he also adopted an orphaned boy and named him Gopal.
+He became famous musician in Chanderi.
+Gopal married to one of his disciple Prabha and both had a daughter named Meera.

-Once, while Baiju was away, Gopal left Chanderi permanently, lured by some Kashmiri merchants who wanted him to serve their king.
-When Baiju returned home, he was shocked to find his entire family gone.
-He became a mendicant, and wandered from place to place, looking for his beloved adopted grandchild Meera.
+Later, Baiju was invited and became a court musician in Gwalior Kingdom under the patronage of Raja Man Singh Tomar, during this period Baiju musical career reached its zenith.
+He also met a girl named Kalavati and fell in love with her.
+The queen of Gwalior Rani Mrignayani also become his disciple.
+When Baiju was in Gwalior his adopted son Gopal left Chanderi permanently, lured by some Kashmiri merchants who wanted him to serve their king as court musician.
+When Baiju returned to Chanderi, he was shocked to find his entire family gone.
+After knowing all this and searching for his family for months he went back to Gwalior to meet Kalavati just to know that she got married and has already left the city.
+He became a mendicant, and wandered from place to place, looking for Kalavati.
 People thought of him as an insane person, and thus, he came to be known as "bawra".
 (Alternative legends say that he came to be known as "Bawra", because he was obsessed with classical music.)